-We meet on the third Tuesday of each month at 10:00 a.m. in the 2nd floor conference room at the Sudbury History Center & Museum.
+We gather on the third Tuesday of each month at 10:00 a.m. in the 2nd floor conference room at the Sudbury History Center & Museum.

 Tocqueville: Democracy in America (In Our Time BBC Podcast)